unicode-org/cldr/tools/cldr-apps/docs/readme.txt

 About the Survey Tool and the org.unicode.cldr.web.* classes Steven R. Loomis srl@icu-project.org.
-Updated 2008 Jan 25 Copyright 2007-2008 IBM and others.
+Updated 2008 Jan 25 Copyright 2007-2010 IBM and others.
 All Rights Reserved
 ------------------------------------------------------------

+Note: this document is somewhat out of date. see http://unicode.org/cldr for the latest instructions.

+---

 -1.
 ABOUT THIS DOCUMENT: